Top Organizing Tips for Closets

-Features: Double Bars for Kids
+Double Bars for Kids

-Features: Double Bars for Adults
+Double Bars for Adults

 If your closet is also your dressing area, make it more functional by hanging a large mirror on the wall behind a dresser.
 Or consider hanging a floor-length mirror on a door.

-Features: Built-In Ironing Board
+Built-In Ironing Board

 Cut down on your ironing time with an ironing board that’s always ready to go.
 Hang a wall-mount ironing board near an outlet and store the iron nearby.
 Simply fold down the board when you’re ready to iron.
 There are also ironing board cabinets that can be recessed into a wall.
-Learn how to install one with the video below.

-Place hooks on the back wall of your closets, above your laundry basket, for hanging bags to create an instant sorting center.
+Want to streamline laundry?
+Try this DIY closet organizer idea: place hooks on the back wall of your closets, above your laundry basket, for hanging bags to create an instant sorting center.
 Rather than tossing everything into the basket, use the bags for sorting delicates or undergarments, so on laundry day, you're ready to wash.